About the Program

 Additional activities

 The CLEF Summer Program includes many additional opportunities for learning, reflection, and connection.
 Some program highlights include large group sessions on topics relevant to ensemble musicians, clinic day where participants can choose from multiple sessions in each time slot, a faculty concert, participant open mic night, evening jam sessions, and community social activities.
-Rob Ellig, master luthier, is available to inspect and perform repairs on guitars and other string instruments for an additional fee.
+Plus shared meals and free time to connect with your fellow ensemble musicians from across the country.

 About the Jesuit Spiritual Center

 The CLEF Summer Program takes place on the beautiful grounds of the Jesuit Spiritual Center at Milford in Ohio.
 Our program uses both the Arrupe building, for those who prefer a quieter evening, and the Loyola building, known for late-night jam sessions.
 Participants may indicate their housing preference on their registration form.
-There is some walking required between the two buildings each day, but we have a shuttle available to drive between the buildings for those who need it.
+Activities occur in both buildings each day.
+Participants with mobility concerns may choose to drive between buildings or ride with another participant.

 About the Jesuit Spiritual Center

-Register now for the 2024 CLEF Summer Program
+Register now for the 2025 CLEF Summer Program!

-We hope to see you in Milford, Ohio on July 14 for an incredible week of music, prayer, and community.
+We hope you will join us for an incredible week of music, prayer, and community when we gather July 13-18, 2025.

 Frequently asked questions